CREATIVE PSYCHOLOGY WITH DR. DUG

 What happens after the first session?

-The first session is your and Dr. Dug's opportunity to see if there is a good fit between you.
+The first session of YELR is your and Dr. Dug's opportunity to see if there is a good fit between you.
 If there is not a good fit, that may be due to reasons such as, Dr. Dug does not have the skills to work on your issue or there is incompatibility between the way she works and what you are looking for.
-It could for more subtle and vague reasons, such as a lack of emotional connection.
+It could even be due to more subtle and vague reasons, such as a lack of emotional connection.

 Am I the type of client you work with?

-I largely serve clients of color, healthcare practitioners, and adolescents.
+I largely serve clients of color and healthcare practitioners.
 The reason is because of the lack of providers who can competently work with these populations and because these groups are experiencing record-levels of need right now.

-I typically work best with clients who tend to overthink and get stuck in their thoughts.
+I designed YELR for clients who tend to overthink and get stuck in their thoughts.
 They have usually done a lot of work on themselves and know a lot, but then have not been able to figure out how to advance to the next step.

 I do not work with clients who have active and untreated substance abuse or recent/chronic suicidal thinking or behavior.
 I also do not work with couples who are dealing with an ongoing affair.